The Cowboy and the Vampire Collection

 But she carries a 2000-year-old secret in her veins that will test their unusual romance to the very edge of death, and beyond.
 Grab the reins and hold on tight as Tucker and Lizzie stampede across rural America and through the vampire afterlife, desperate to protect their unlikely love from lust, betrayal and bad country music.
 Can there be a happy ever after for a cowboy and a vampire or is their love a delusion?

 "Pour yourself a shot of the good stuff and settle in for a wickedly good read.
-It’s sexy, it’s funny, it’s scary, and it will get your heart jumping like a pickup truck on an old county road.”
-East Oregonian
+The Cowboy and the Vampire is sexy, funny, scary, and it will get your heart jumping like a pickup truck on an old county road."

 "Grabs readers from the first page and never lets go!
 The story is captivating, the characters are vibrant, the world lived-in, and the mythology uniquely engaging.
 Scene setting, be it in the snowy Russian vampire stronghold or the dusty town of LonePine, grounds the story perfectly.
 A shining paranormal western gem, a fantastic series.”
 IndieReader